 Teamwork: it's high on the graduate recruiters' wishlist

 Teamwork is all about being able to operate smoothly and efficiently within a group.
-Doing this draws on a number of other skills:
+Doing this draws on a number of abilities:

-- Communication and other interpersonal skills such as negotiation, influence, advising and interpreting.
+- Communication and other interpersonal skills such as negotiation, influencing, advising and interpreting.

 Which graduate employers want teamwork skills?